 - become infected

-- have poor blood flow or blockage from a blood clot
+- have poor blood flow or blockage from a blood clot or scar

 These problems can keep your treatments from working.
 You may need to have more procedures to replace or repair your access for it to work properly.